Ethnic Studies Major BA

 Cross-cultural Comparative Track

 This track is designed for students desiring a traditional ethnic studies major.
 In addition to the required core courses, the major includes three comparative courses and two ethnic specific courses.

 Three of the following courses (12 credits):

-- ETHS 302 Immigration and the New World
+- ETHS 302 Immigrant Communities and the Trajectories of Othering

 - ETHS 303 Politics of Resistance and Protest Movements